ardieordenowttur/SPADES-PUBLIC/README.md

 Description
 -----------
-The zip file contains Java source code, executables and sample gt3x data to convert a gt3x file into an mHealth-compliant CSV file.
+This repository contains Java source code, executables and sample gt3x data to convert a GT3X files into mHealth-compliant CSV files.
 The parser currently only accounts for ACTIVITY-type data (accelerometer - **ACCEL** in mHealth).

 Folders description: